wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 * Product administration features

 == Upgrade Notice ==

+= 3.3 =
+Compatibility with latest version of WordPress, WPeC & WooCommerce & some new features.
+Recommended upgrade.

 = 3.2 =
 Compatibility with latest version of WPeC & WooCommerce & some new features.
 Recommended upgrade.